 You may wonder what the definition of business terms has to do with system functionality.
 I’d say everything.
 People’s expectations are often derived from their understanding of what they believe the system should do (their requirements).
 To identify these requirements, stakeholders must be able to define, understand and more importantly, agree on the elements that constitute their requirements.
 Conflicting views lead to conflicting expectations which in turn can have a negative impact on system acceptance.

 This is why having a glossary of common business terms is essential.
-Having a glossary to draw on can also force stakeholders as well as the analyst to question their assumptions.
+Having a glossary to draw on can also force stakeholders and analysts to question their assumptions.
 Sometimes, we think we understand a concept completely until someone else comes with up an alternative definition that challenges our views.